xxfoundation/elixxir-registration/README.md

 # Client version (will allow all versions with major version 0)
 clientVersion: "0.0.0"

+# The duration between polling the disabled Node list for updates.
+Optional.
+# Defaults to 1m.
+disabledNodesPollDuration: 1m

+# Path to the text file with a list of IDs of disabled Nodes.
+If no path is,
+# supplied, then the disabled Node list polling never starts.
+disabledNodesPath: "disabledNodes.txt"

 # === REQUIRED FOR ENABLING TLS ===
 # Path to the permissioning server private key file
 keyPath: ""